JosephM101/Wine-Install-Scripts/README.md

 # Wine-Install-Scripts
-Scripts to easily install or uninstall Wine
+Scripts to easily install or uninstall Wine on Linux

 These scripts were written to simplify the process of installing the latest version of Wine from the official WineHQ repository.